retube/Albumiphy/README.md

 ## Installation

-- Download the tar.tz
+- Download ZIP above
-- `tar -xvzf albumiphy-v1.tar.gz`
+- Unzip
 - Add the the `bin` directory extracted above to `$PATH` in your `.bashc`

 ## Create Album